PiyushPRathod/aws-infra-terraform-monitoring/README.md

 - Infrastructure as Code using Terraform
 - Automated EC2 provisioning
 - Linux server bootstrapping using Bash
-- Secure SSH access using restricted IP
+- Secure SSH access using a restricted IP
 - HTTP access through security groups
 - Repeatable and version-controlled cloud infrastructure